What`s new in liver cancer research?

 New forms of chemotherapy, used along with other treatments, are being tested in clinical trials.
 A small number of tumors respond to chemo, but chemo has not yet been shown to help patients live longer.

 A newer approach to treatment is the use of a virus known as JX-594.
-This is the same virus that was used to make the smallpox vaccine, but it has been altered in the lab so that it mainly infects cancer cells and not normal cells.
+This virus is the same one used to make the smallpox vaccine, but it has been altered in the lab so that it mainly infects cancer cells and not normal cells.
 It is injected into the blood and enters the cancer cells, where it causes them to die or to make proteins that result in them being attacked by the body’s immune system.